Philanthropy

 Philanthropy is a form of altruism that consists of "private initiatives for the public good, focusing on quality of life".
-Philanthropy contrasts with business initiatives, which are private initiatives for private good, focusing on material gain; and with government endeavors that are public initiatives for public good, such as those that focus on the provision of public services.
+Philanthropy tends to be used interchangeably with the term charity.
+Charity has been noted in Egypt, centuries before the Christian era, having religious origins.
+Philanthropy contrasts with business initiatives, which are private initiatives for the private good, focusing on material gain; and with government endeavors that are public initiatives for the public good, such as those that focus on the provision of public services.
+Present day philanthropy has evolved into providing long-term aid and change, rather than immediate relief.
 A person who practices philanthropy is a philanthropist.